"Medscape Medical News

-The most frequently reported adverse reactions include: lightheadedness, dizziness, sedation, nausea and vomiting.
-These effects seem to be more prominent in ambulatory than in nonambulatory patients and some of these adverse reactions may be alleviated if the patient lies down.
+The most frequently reported adverse reactions are lightheadedness, dizziness, sedation, nausea and vomiting.
+These effects seem to be more prominent in ambulatory than in nonambulatory patients, and some of these adverse reactions may be alleviated if the patient lies down.

 Other adverse reactions include:

-Gastrointestinal System: Prolonged administration of VICODIN (hydrocodone bitartrate and acetaminophen) Tablets may produce constipation.
+Prolonged administration of hydrocodone bitartrate and acetaminophen tablets may produce constipation.

 Potential effects of high dosage are listed in the OVERDOSAGE section.